Generalized duality, Hamiltonian formalism and new brackets: Hamiltonian formulation of singular Lagrangian systems

-Then we obtain from (\ref{h1})--(\ref{h4}) the main result of our Clairaut-type formulation: the sought-for system of ordinary first-order differential equations (\textit{the Hamilton-Clairaut system of equations}) which describes any singular Lagrangian classical system has the form
+Then we obtain from (\ref{h1})--(\ref{h4}) the main result of our Clairaut-type formulation: the sought-for system of ordinary first-order differential equations (\textit{the Hamilton-Clairaut system}) which describes any singular Lagrangian classical system (satisfying the second order Lagrange equations (\ref{leq})) has the form